aljorge2/starter-hugo-academic/content/project/portfolio/index.md

 ## Biography
 {style="color: #F76497"}
-My name is Annika Jorgensen I am currently a Master's student at Arizona State University studying Computational Life Science.
-My Bachelor's degree is in Biophysics from Arizona State University.
-I currently and researching sex differential in sex chromosomes and helping develop a CURE (Course Based Undergraduate Research Experience) at ASU and researching student engagement within that class.
+I am currently a Master’s student at Arizona State University studying Computational Life Sciences.
+I research differential gene expression in The Sex Chromosome Lab and am helping develop a CURE (Course Based Undergraduate Research Experience) at ASU and researching student engagement within that class.
+My hobbies include reading, hiking and rock climbing.
 My career goal is to become a bioinformatician in industry.

  I have been teaching for seven years.
 I ran a preschool class for one and have been teaching kids in how to read for five years.
 I have also been a TA for graduate level classes for two years.
 I enjoyed teaching because I have always enjoyed getting people excited about learning.
 I started teaching by becoming a tutor at a company and running a preschool class at their center.
 I then transferred to Kumon as a tutor where I worked there for four years teaching kids how to read.